 The U.S. Census Bureau counts incarcerated people where they are confined not where they are from.
-Using these counts to draw state and county legislative districts enhances the weight of a vote cast by people who live near prisons at the expense of everyone else in the state or county.
+Using these counts to draw state and county legislative districts enhances the political clout of people who live near prisons at the expense of everyone else in the state or county.

 Legislation for state districts